openshift/cluster-control-plane-machine-set-operator/docs/user/README.md

 A failure domain defines a fault boundary within the infrastructure provider.
 Failure domains are also known as zones or availability zones depending on the infrastructure provider.

+Failure domains are explained in more detail in the [failure domains docs](./failure-domains.md).

 ### Index

 Each control plane machine is considered to exist within an index of the control plane.